muthuishere/declarative-optional/README.md

        .map(promiseFunctionToValidateSomeOther)
       .get() ;

     // Error ?
-Use toAsync to deal with promises
+Use getAsync to deal with promises

 <br/>
     </td>